 What if AstraZeneca has to keep borrowing in order to fund ever greater R&D as it attempts to offset collapsing profit margins caused by the patent cliff?

 I’m sure AstraZeneca could add a few more billion to its debt pile, but all that will do is make the company more and more risky.

 If it all works out over the next few years then the CEO will be hailed as a hero, AstraZeneca’s share price will probably shoot up and I’ll be branded (perhaps correctly) as an idiot.

-But if it doesn’t work out then a dividend cut and/or rights issue may well be needed in order to reduce borrowings.
+If it doesn’t work out, a dividend cut or rights issue may be needed to reduce borrowings.
 The company could also suffer a permanent reduction in size if its pipeline of potential drugs turns out to be full of nice ideas that fail to generate actual improvements in medical outcomes, and therefore fail to generate revenues and profits.